1j2n3k4m5g7/Turtle-IRT_using_keyboard/README.md

 * Every lib from `requirements.txt` just open powershell/CMD in your main project folder and type `pip install -r requirements.txt`

+### If running code always check working directory if it's not `path/to/irtTurtle.py` change it to it because saving may not work in other case

 ### Basic movement:

 * **'W'** → forward